Looking for the best Disney park for teenagers?

 In truth, the best Disney park with a teenager is anyone you choose to visit together.
 When your little one becomes a teenager, you know time is limited.
 So all the more reason for the magic.

-FAQs for the Best Disney Park for Teenagers
+FAQs for the Best Disney Parks for Teenagers

 What Disney Park is the best for teenagers?